Adopted April 2013; revised May 2018 and May 2023

 - Practice an active civic role using your geoscience literacy through actions including participation in Congressional Visits Day with GSA to help educate members of Congress and their staff and submission of comments to administrative entities in the rulemaking process at local, state, and federal levels.

 - Support geoscience education and outreach by providing GSA members with tools and training for public engagement and fostering partnerships with professional outreach organizations;

-- Provide avenues to enable collective or individual actions through GSA Committees and Divisions and through organizations with which GSA is affiliated;
+- Provide avenues to enable collective or individual action through GSA Committees and Divisions and through organizations with which GSA is affiliated;

-- Publish and publicize successful examples of initiatives that have increased public understanding of Earth and the environment and of societal decisions that have benefited from geoscience input;
+- Publish and publicize successful examples of initiatives that have increased public understanding of Earth and the environment with examples of societal decisions that have benefited from geoscience input;

-- Encourage academic institutions to value and reward in a concrete way faculty and staff activities that improve understanding of the geosciences;
+- Encourage academic institutions to value and reward, in a concrete way (e.g., credit toward tenure), faculty and staff efforts to improve understanding of the geosciences;

 - Identify experts to speak and engage with the media, legislators, and other stakeholders on geoscience topics that have ramifications for societal issues;